 See what’s next for you at Carthage.

-Applications are currently being accepted for spring 2018 and fall 2018.
+Applications are currently being accepted for fall 2018 and spring 2019.

 Carthage also accepts the Common Application.
 We operate on a rolling admissions basis, so you can apply anytime after you complete your junior year of high school.